Court Interpreting – Who is Our Client?

 The Importance of Legal Interpretations

 When interpreting testimony, Court Interpreters are forming the official court record, since only their interpretation is typically recorded by the court reporter for use in any further court appearances or proceedings.
 This creates a serious burden for the Court Interpreter and requires excellent memory retention and concentration.
-Added to that burden the thought that their interpretation can have a huge impact on the parties involved, regardless if it is criminal, civil or administrative hearing.
+Added to that burden is the thought that their interpretation can have a huge impact on the parties involved, regardless of whether it is a criminal, civil, or administrative hearing.

-It is vital that LSP’s and interpreters understand the need to educate judges, administrators, attorneys and other parties regarding interpreters and our obligations.
+LSPs and interpreters must understand the need to educate judges, administrators, attorneys, and other parties regarding interpreters and our obligations.
 In order to enhance our profession, it is performance and compliance with their oath to interpret accurately and completely.

 Written by Kevin McQuire